The Supreme Court leaves in place a court victory for PETA over North Carolina’s ag-gag law

 Muraskin said Monday that reversing that decision would have had a chilling effect on whistleblowers and undercover investigations of many kinds, including those of sexual harassment.

+N.C.
+Farm Bureau attorney Jake Parker called Monday’s decision not to hear the case “disappointing and troubling” and expressed hope that the North Carolina legislature would “step up again and protect our fundamental rights to privacy and property.”

+“Meanwhile, farmers and other business owners should consider themselves activist targets and take caution when hiring new employees,” Parker said.

-Stein, the state’s top law enforcement officer, had no comment beyond sayng his office was reviewing Monday’s decision, according to a spokesperson.
+A spokesperson for Stein, the state’s top law enforcement officer, said his office was reviewing Monday’s decision and its implications.